ywwg/art-guidelines/creativity_grant_application.md

 Proposals will be evaluated based on the following factors:

-* Thoughtfulness -- how well thought out is the projecdt's relationship with participants?
+* Thoughtfulness -- how well thought out is the project's relationship with participants?
 * Creativity -- how original and awe-inspiring is your project?
 * Feasibility -- how feasible is this project?